 Select a block of code and invoke the Extract Method refactoring to transform it into a method (Sub or Function in VB.NET).
 ReSharper will automatically analyze the code to detect the return value and/or out/ref parameters.

 With this refactoring, you can create a base class for a class and move some members to it.
 Just place the caret at a class declaration, select members to extract, and run the refactoring.
-It is very useful for moving some logic up to share it later.
+It is very useful for moving logic up an inheritance hierarchy so as to share it later.

 When a field has a single write usage, this refactoring substitutes read usages of the field with its initialization expression, deleting the field declaration and the write usage along the way.